-- Teachers.
+Teachers.
 Teachers, special duty teachers, and substitute teachers.
-Substitute teachers are either temporarily hired to replace a teacher or hired permanently on an as-needed basis. - Professional Support.
-Therapists, nurses, librarians, counselors, and other campus professional personnel. - Campus Administration (School Leadership).
-Principals, assistant principals, and other administrators reported with a specific school ID. - Central Administration. (not on campus profile) Superintendents, presidents, chief executive officers, chief administrative officers, business managers, athletic directors, and other administrators reported with a central office ID and not a specific school ID.
+Substitute teachers are either temporarily hired to replace a teacher or hired permanently on an as-needed basis.
+The District Teacher Salary Report and Graph also uses this definition in creating counts for various salary ranges.

+Professional Support.
+Therapists, nurses, librarians, counselors, and other campus professional personnel.

+Campus Administration (School Leadership).
+Principals, assistant principals, and other administrators reported with a specific school ID.

+Central Administration. (not on campus profile) Superintendents, presidents, chief executive officers, chief administrative officers, business managers, athletic directors, and other administrators reported with a central office ID and not a specific school ID.

-Instructional Staff Percent (district profile only): The percentage of the district's FTEs whose job function was to provide classroom instruction directly to students during the 2016-17 school year.
+Instructional Staff Percent (district profile only): The percentage of the district's FTEs whose job function was to provide classroom instruction directly to students during the 2017-18 school year.
 The instructional staff percent is a district-level measure and is calculated as follows: